3kh0/bing-rewards/README.md

 An automated solution using Python and Selenium for earning daily Microsoft Rewards points in all categories including web, mobile, and offers.

+Discord: Join our server at https://discord.gg/xgFUcxnquD to receive Bing Rewards updates and discuss the tool with other users.

 Please note:
 - only `USA` website guaranteed to be supported
 - multiple accounts NOT supported